 After his death, the property was abandoned and continuously vandalized.
 A dear friend of his held off the demolition bulldozers with a shotgun and successfully saved the property.

-Later the friend donated the pueblo to the city of Desert Hot Springs under the condition that they preserve it and use it as a museum.
+Later, the friend donated the pueblo to the city of Desert Hot Springs to preserve it and use it as a museum.
 You will hear more of this fascinating history when you take a walking tour through the pueblo museum.

 Getting to Cabot’s Pueblo Museum